LivTel/Docker_Loki/README.md

 External storage mount points are defined in compose.yml.

+# Ingesting more data
 The location where Alloy looks for the log files to ingest is defined in config.alloy.
 Currently that is the big external RAID NAS, which is not where vlm are stored.
 You need to manually copy the vlm that you want ingested over from sdbserver.

+Tests suggest it is better to drip feed the vlm into that ingestion directory one-per-minute in time sequential order.
+Loki/Alloy can ingest many files in parallel in a batch, but at some point it chokes and starts dropping some messages.
+When I ingest a year's worth (365) vlms at once, the Loki logs are full of errors.
+When I ingest one at a time, there are few or none.

 # Still to be done
 * Automatically scrape new vlm as they appear on sdbserver